-Your Employee Value Proposition (EVP) is crucial if you want to attract the best talent, but in a world where employees put different values on different benefits it’s a difficult area to tackle and get right.
+Your Employee Value Proposition (EVP) is crucial if you want to attract the best talent, but in a world where employees put different values on different perks it’s a difficult area to tackle and get right.

 Enhancing your EVP and attracting top candidates should be a key part of your employee engagement strategy — it’s one of the biggest challenges I see companies face.
 So let’s start with the basics:

 An EVP is an “employee value proposition,” which makes up all the reasons why candidates would join your company over a different one.
 Getting it right means really taking the time to focus on what your EVP actually is.
-Ask yourself: What makes my organisation stand out over others?
-It could be your employee benefits package, your purpose and values shown in your mission statement, your core leadership principles or how jobs are designed.
+Ask yourself: What makes my organization stand out over others?
+It could be your employee perks package, your purpose and values shown in your mission statement, your core leadership principles or how jobs are designed.

 When looking at what to include in your EVP or how to enhance it you need to start by identifying the type of people you ideally want to attract.
 Different personalities are driven by different incentives, so if you can identify what drives the people you want to hire then that should guide your EVP.

 The best way to do that is to ask the people who already work for your organization.
 They’re at your company for a reason, right?
 So, identify a group of people that represent the "ideal" type or types of people you want to attract and run a workshop to find out what motivates them and what would attract them.
 A couple questions to ask could include:

 - What keeps you here, year after year?

 - What would have to change for you to consider leaving?

 Remember, your EVP isn’t just about attracting new talent, it’s about retaining your superstars as well.
 My colleague Rob Hicks wrote about gleaning information from another interesting spot: your exit interviews.
 Find out why people are leaving, and think through how you can improve your EVP through the feedback.